 Here we report the largest study published to date of Galba systematics and distribution, based on extensive sampling at a very large geographical scale and integration of phenotypic and molecular approaches across all DNA sequences available in GenBank for four genes (Dayrat 2005).
-We recovered five clades.
-The widespread occurrence of self-fertilization in these populations voids the biological species concept, and the absence of any reliable morphological distinction obviates the typologicalwith the exception of Thus, we are. which ,perhaps corresponding to as many as , or as few as five These findings reinforce several previously-published works that have involved fewer genes and smaller sample sizes
+The widespread occurrence of self-fertilization in these populations voids the biological species concept (Coyne and Orr 2004), and the absence of any reliable morphological distinction obviates the typological one, with the exception of G. cousini/meridensis.
+Thus, we are left with a phylogenetic approach, which suggests the existence of six clusters, perhaps corresponding to as many as eight species, or as few as five.
+These findings reinforce several previously-published works that have involved fewer genes and smaller sample sizes (Correa et al. 2010, 2011; Bargues et al. 2011b, 2011a; Standley et al. 2013; Lounnas et al. 2017).

-Thus, under evolutionary concepts, we suggest that our of our five clades are best understood as one species each.
-The oldest taxonomic names for these are five (or species complex)

-The corresponding to these evolutionary species Galba truncatula (Muller 1774) for cluster I, G. humilis (Say 1822) for cluster II, G. schirazensis (Kuster 1862) for cluster IIIjust highly-diverse es
+We suggest that three of our clusters are best understood as one species each.
+The oldest taxonomic names for these are Galba truncatula (Müller 1774) for cluster I, Galba schirazensis (Küster 1862) for cluster II and Galba humilis (Say 1822) for cluster III.
+The other three clusters (IV to VI) may in fact correspond to just two highly-diverse species or species complexes.

-Cluster IV cluster may be united into a single species complex, with cousini the oldest name All these populations inhabit northern regions of South America, and together they exhibit a single phenotype not shared by other populations of Galba. but single
+Cluster IV (Galba cousini Jousseaume 1887) and cluster V (Galba meridensis Bargues, Artigas, Khoubbane & Mas-Coma 2011) may be united into a single species complex, with cousini the oldest name.
+All these populations inhabit northern regions of South America, and together they exhibit a single phenotype not shared by other populations of Galba.
+They always clustered together in our phylogenetic reconstructions, with a divergence time of 4.7 Mya.
+However, G. meridensis has been sampled in but a single locality, and more extensive sampling is required to ascertain whether these are two species or a single species complex.